Update November 2019

 2. Are regulations subject to change on a regular basis?

-Basically, with the arrival of every new minister, the first thing they look at is the regulations and sometimes changes may occur every 4 to 8 years.
+With the arrival of every new minister, the first thing they look at is the regulations and sometimes changes may occur every 4 to 8 years.
 For the time being, no change in laws has taken place.

 3. Are there any U.S. companies in the healthcare sector in the marketplace?